 The Atlantic Today and Learning More

 In French naval service, the ATL.2 is projected to serve into the 2030s.
-However, the ATL.1 is largely a museum piece as of 2016.
+However, the ATL.1 is fully a museum piece as of late 2017.

 Germany retired the last of their Atlantics in 2010 and Pakistan followed suit in 2012.
 Both nations replaced their Atlantics with the Lockheed P-3 Orion.